 Sec.
 RCW 39.10.380 and 2021 c 230 s 11 are each amended to read as follows:

 (1) All subcontract work and equipment and material purchases shall be competitively bid with public bid openings and require the public solicitation of the bid documents.
 At a minimum, the general contractor/construction manager shall publish at least once in a legal newspaper of general circulation published in, or as near as possible to, that part of the county in which the subcontract work will be performed, a notice of its request for bid, and the availability and location of the bid documents.
 The general contractor/construction manager is encouraged to post the subcontract opportunity in additional areas beyond the legal newspaper as required by this subsection, such as websites for business associations, the office of minority and women's business enterprises, and other locations and mediums that will further publicize the opportunity for qualified subcontractors.
 Subcontract bid packages and equipment and materials purchases shall be awarded to the responsible bidder submitting the lowest responsive bid.
 In preparing subcontract bid packages, the general contractor/construction manager shall not be required to violate or waive terms of a collective bargaining agreement.
 Individual bid packages are to be prepared with trades separated in the manner consistent with industry practice to maximize participation and competition across all trades.
 Bundling of trades not normally combined into one bid package is not allowed without justification and specific approval by the public body.
-Bid packages must be prepared to reduce barriers for and increase participation by ((disadvantaged business enterprises)) small and women, minority, or veteran-owned businesses.
+Bid packages must be prepared to reduce barriers for and increase participation by ((disadvantaged business enterprises)) business entities certified with the office of minority and women’s business enterprises, including small businesses, and business entities certified with the department of veterans affairs.

 (2) All subcontract bid packages in which bidder eligibility was not determined in advance shall include the specific objective criteria that will be used by the general contractor/construction manager and the public body to evaluate bidder responsibility.
 If the lowest bidder submitting a responsive bid is determined by the general contractor/construction manager and the public body not to be responsible, the general contractor/construction manager and the public body must provide written documentation to that bidder explaining their intent to reject the bidder as not responsible and afford the bidder the opportunity to establish that it is a responsible bidder.
 Responsibility shall be determined in accordance with criteria listed in the bid documents.
 Protests concerning bidder responsibility determination by the general contractor/construction manager and the public body shall be in accordance with subsection (4) of this section.